Giovanni1085/UvA_CSDA/assignments/miniproject/README.md

 ### Dataset

 The [original dataset](https://github.com/matthewfdaniels/scripts/) has been made available by the authors, alongside a [FAQ](https://medium.com/@matthew_daniels/faq-for-the-film-dialogue-by-gender-project-40078209f751) on it.
-Nevertheless, to make things a bit easier, you will use the [clean version](Pudding-Film-Dialogue-Clean.csv) (available in this repository) curated by Menalie Walsh for her book [Introduction to Cultural Analysis & Python](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html) (which I highly recommend).
+Nevertheless, to make things a bit easier, you will use the [clean version](Pudding-Film-Dialogue-Clean.csv) (available in this repository) curated by Melanie Walsh for her book [Introduction to Cultural Analysis & Python](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html) (which I highly recommend).

 Check the [starting notebook](Mini_project_default.ipynb) for more info on what the dataset contains.